 V. MEETINGS

 5.1.
-The Section shall hold an Annual Meeting.
-At this meeting there may be a Business Session for the transaction of business of the Section.
+The Section shall hold an Annual Section or Zone Conference.
+At this conference there may be a Business Session for the transaction of business of the Section.

 5.2.
-The locations of Annual Meetings shall be approved by the Executive Board at the Board meeting normally one year or more in advance.
+The locations of Annual Conferences shall be approved by the Executive Board at the Board meeting normally one year or more in advance.

 5.3.
-Additional meetings may be scheduled by action of the Executive Board.
+Additional Section meetings may be scheduled by action of the Executive Board.

-5.4.
-The Section Members in attendance at any Section meeting shall constitute a quorum.

 VI.
 EXECUTIVE BOARD

 6.1.
-The officers listed in Section 4.1 and the immediate Past-Chair shall constitute the Executive Board.
-The Vice-Chair for Meetings shall be appointed annually for a term of one year.
-This individual will be the person who served as the Program Chair of the Annual Meeting of the section in the year immediately preceding the term for which the individual is appointed as Vice-Chair for Meetings.
-The Vice-Chair for Meetings and the Program Chair of the Annual Meeting will be ex- officio members of the Executive Board.
+The officers listed in Section 4.1, the Chair and current Past-Chair shall constitute the Executive Board.

 6.2.
 The Executive Board shall be the overall governing and policy-making body for the Section.

 6.3.
-The Chair, Chair-Elect and Executive Secretary shall serve as Chair, Vice-Chair and Secretary of the Executive Board.
+Fifty percent of the Executive Board shall constitute a quorum.
+Board members unable to attend a Board meeting may assign in writing their proxies to an elected Board member prior to a given Board meeting.
+These proxies may be used to help constitute a quorum and to vote on matters that appear before the Board.
+Each Board member may be assigned a maximum of two votes by proxy.
+Only elected Board members are allowed to vote.

 6.4.
-Fifty percent of the Executive Board shall constitute a quorum.
-A maximum of two votes may be made by proxies assigned to a Board member, in writing, prior to a given Board meeting.
-In any case, only Board members are allowed to vote.
+The Executive Board shall meet at least twice per year, including once during the Annual Conference.

 6.5.
-The Executive Board shall meet at least twice per year, including once during the Annual meeting.

-6.6.
-Executive Board Advisory Council shall consist of all Past Chairs of the Pacific Southwest Section and will be ex-officio members of the Executive Board without voting privileges.
+The Executive Board Advisory Council shall consist of prior Past Chairs of the Pacific Southwest Section and will be ex-officio members of the Executive Board without voting privileges.

-6.7.
-Board members unable to attend a Board meeting may assign their proxies to an elected Board member.
-These proxies may be used to help constitute a quorum and to vote on matters that appear before the Board.
-A proxy must be assigned in writing.

 VII.
 COMMITTEES AND REPRESENTATIVES

 7.1.
 The Chair, with the advice of the Executive Board, shall appoint such committees and representatives as are deemed necessary.